Integrated Advisors Network LLC Raises Holdings in Vertex Pharmaceuticals Incorporated (NASDAQ:VRTX)

-A number of other large investors have also recently bought and sold shares of VRTX.
-Geode Capital Management LLC grew its position in shares of Vertex Pharmaceuticals by 2.1% in the fourth quarter.
-Geode Capital Management LLC now owns 5,382,719 shares of the pharmaceutical company’s stock valued at $1,551,946,000 after purchasing an additional 111,052 shares during the period.
-Jennison Associates LLC lifted its position in Vertex Pharmaceuticals by 7.6% in the fourth quarter.
-Jennison Associates LLC now owns 5,115,540 shares of the pharmaceutical company’s stock worth $1,477,266,000 after purchasing an additional 359,719 shares during the period.
-Morgan Stanley lifted its position in shares of Vertex Pharmaceuticals by 33.1% during the 4th quarter.
-Morgan Stanley now owns 2,578,444 shares of the pharmaceutical company’s stock valued at $744,603,000 after acquiring an additional 640,899 shares during the last quarter.
-Norges Bank acquired a new position in Vertex Pharmaceuticals during the fourth quarter valued at $707,950,000.
-Finally, Renaissance Technologies LLC lifted its holdings in shares of Vertex Pharmaceuticals by 5.0% during the 4th quarter.
-Renaissance Technologies LLC now owns 2,246,752 shares of the pharmaceutical company’s stock valued at $648,817,000 after buying an additional 107,867 shares during the last quarter.
-Institutional investors and hedge funds own 91.37% of the company’s stock.
+Several other institutional investors have also modified their holdings of VRTX.
+Norges Bank acquired a new stake in Vertex Pharmaceuticals during the fourth quarter worth about $707,950,000.
+Macquarie Group Ltd. lifted its holdings in Vertex Pharmaceuticals by 232.3% in the second quarter.
+Macquarie Group Ltd. now owns 933,179 shares of the pharmaceutical company’s stock valued at $262,961,000 after acquiring an additional 652,321 shares during the last quarter.
+Morgan Stanley increased its stake in Vertex Pharmaceuticals by 33.1% during the fourth quarter.
+Morgan Stanley now owns 2,578,444 shares of the pharmaceutical company’s stock worth $744,603,000 after acquiring an additional 640,899 shares during the last quarter.
+Jennison Associates LLC raised its position in Vertex Pharmaceuticals by 7.6% in the fourth quarter.
+Jennison Associates LLC now owns 5,115,540 shares of the pharmaceutical company’s stock valued at $1,477,266,000 after purchasing an additional 359,719 shares during the period.
+Finally, Man Group plc lifted its stake in shares of Vertex Pharmaceuticals by 144.6% in the 4th quarter.
+Man Group plc now owns 576,398 shares of the pharmaceutical company’s stock valued at $166,452,000 after purchasing an additional 340,716 shares during the last quarter.
+Hedge funds and other institutional investors own 91.37% of the company’s stock.

 Vertex Pharmaceuticals Profile